Board and Staff

 Meet Our People

 The BHC’s Board of Directors is made up of representatives elected by the members of our cooperative houses, and also by members of the community who have an interest in our mission, and expertise to lend it its implementation.
 As our cooperative system grows, we anticipate that the majority of the Board will be composed of house reps.
 However, at present we have four cooperatives so we rely on including interested community members.
 The BHC Board uses a consensus decision-making process.
+Board meetings take place on the third Tuesday of each month, rotating between our four houses, and are open to all residents.

 The Staff